Neri di Bicci

 Neri di Bicci (1419–1491) was an Italian painter active in his native Florence.
 A prolific painter of mainly religious themes, he studied under his father, Bicci di Lorenzo, who had in turn studied under his father, Lorenzo di Bicci.
 The three thus formed a lineage of great painters that began with Neri's grandfather.

 Neri di Bicci's main works include a fresco of Saint John Gualbert Enthroned with Ten Saints (1455) for the church of San Pancrazio, Florence (now in the nearby church of Santa Trinita), an Annunciation (1464) for Santa Maria alla Campora (now in the Florentine Academy), two altarpieces (one dated 1452) in the Diocesan Museum of San Miniato, a Coronation of the Virgin (1472) on the high altar of the abbey church at San Pietro a Ruoti (Bucine), and the Madonna with Child with Four Female Saints (1474) on loan to the Sacred Art Museum in Casole d'Elsa from the Pinacoteca Nazionale in Siena.

 Neri is most famous for his Ricordanze, a series of journals he kept from 1453 until 1475 in which he chronicled the numerous types of commissions he accepted (altarpieces, small devotional panels, frescoes, shop signs, candlesticks, painted sculpture, etc.) and the rates of remuneration for his work, as well as his pupils, collaborators and patrons.
 The Ricordanze are the most extensive such document from the fifteenth century.
 They are today preserved in the library of the Uffizi Gallery.

 Early life

-When Neri was born in 1419 he was the third in line of the Bicci family artists.
+When Neri was born in 1419, he was the third in line of the Bicci family of artists.
 His grandfather Lorenzo di Bicci was a contemporary of Jacopo di Cione and Niccolò di Pietro Gerini, and a prolific painter of altarpieces (Empoli, Collegiata di Sant'Andrea; Florence, Galleria dell'Accademia; Loro Ciuffena, Santa Maria Assunta), frescoes and small-scale devotional panels for domestic interiors (Baltimore, Walters Art Museum; Nashville, Vanderbilt University Fine Arts Gallery; San Francisco, Legion of Honor; Rome, Museo di Palazzo Venezia).
-Neri's father and teacher Bicci was also an artist who even more prolific than his father.
-Neri spent much if his youth in Bicci's workshop painting in a very similar style.
+Neri's father and teacher, Bicci, was also an artist who was even more prolific than his father.
+Neri spent much of his youth in Bicci's workshop painting in a very similar style.
 In 1434, at the age of fifteen, Neri joined the Florentine painters' confraternity the Compagnia di San Luca.